MeiyiHe/DeepLearning_final_project/README.md

 This repository is the code for the final group project of NYU DS-GA 1008 Deep Learning class, taught by Yann LeCun.

-Team member: Jiayi Du, Meiyi He, Ziyu Lei (DHL group)
+*Team member: Jiayi Du, Meiyi He, Ziyu Lei (group DHL)*

+- starter_files: The files provided by instructors.

 - hrnet: Predict binary road map using HRNets (High-resolution Networks).